A Tune-Up for your App: Getting the most out of Global App Search

 - Consider changing the search default to “Match search term exactly”.
 Do your users need the slower and more powerful search where Quickbase does a partial match rather than an exact match?
 If you’re not sure, ask your users to get their perspective.
 If you think your users can find what they need using an exact search, you can update your app so Global App Search defaults to the exact search.
 To do this, go to your app’s home page, click the blue gear, then click App Properties.
 Scroll down, and under Advanced Settings you can check the box labelled “Global searches in this app default to match search term exactly”.

 - Train your users on alternatives to Global App Search.
 Keeping your recent conversations with your users in mind, next you should review your app and list all the ways your users could find the information they need without using Global App Search.
 For example:

 - Search widgets: Do you have any search widgets on your app home page that searches data your users need frequently?

 - Reports: Have you already built reports that include the data your users need?
 If so, are those reports on the app home page, or at least linked from there?

 - Add search widgets or reports including crucial data.
 If your existing reports and dashboards aren’t meeting the needs of your app’s users, you’ll need to make some adjustments based on the user feedback you’ve collected.
 Be sure to test these changes with your users so you can be confident they will allow them to easily find the data they need on a day-to-day basis.

 If none of the above steps sped your app back up, that’s a strong indication that your issue is not actually being caused by Global App Search.
-In that case, we’d be happy to work with your directly to help troubleshoot.
+In that case, we’d be happy to work with you directly to help troubleshoot.
 To get help troubleshooting a slow app, please open a support case by clicking ? at the top of the page, then clicking “Manage Support Cases”.
-You can then click “+ New Support Case” and a member of our Customer Care team will contact you.
+You can then click “+ New Support Case” and a member of our Technical Support team will contact you.